Amphetamine (By mouth)

 - Tell your doctor if you have Tourette's syndrome, anxiety or nervousness, high blood pressure, a heart rhythm disorder, or a history of drug abuse.

-- This medicine may be habit-forming.
-If you feel that the medicine is not working as well, do not use more than your prescribed dose.
-Call your doctor for instructions.
+- This medicine can be habit-forming.
+Do not use more than your prescribed dose.
+Call your doctor if you think your medicine is not working.
 Using too much of this medicine can cause serious medical problems or even death.

 - This medicine may slow the normal growth of a child who uses it.
 Talk with your doctor if you feel your child is not growing properly.